sunnymnie/crypto/theses/battlefly-long.md

 - Battlefly has a shield and hull.
 Once shield is worn down, then hull can be destroyed.
 Shield is always regenerating.
 - Balance with Nectar and wins: More loses --> more Nectar --> better loadout --> more wins.
 Collecting nectar early with Racer helps with getting a head start with loadouts

+Questions:
+- Would the Racer game continue to be around for Phase 2 and 3?
+Would it be around for Seasons 2 and allow users to farm Nectar?
+- I heard that the plan for the Odyssey is to allow new people to rent Battleflies so they can play the Racer game and start to accumulate nectar?
+Is this true?
+If it is, would there be a market for battlefly owners to 'rent out' their battleflies, or would the UX simply be to charge a small fee to play Racer without having an actual Battlefly?
+Is the team trying to get Phase 2's Gardens and Hyperdome gameplay out before the Treasure+Battlefly Odyssey week, or would that be after?
+(I'm expecting Treasure + Battlefly week to be ~October/November)
+- Is there any documentation regarding the 'mods', such as weapons or systems?
+So far the most detail I can get is through (https://play.battlefly.game/mission-control/staking/), but I could only get information from the battleflies I have.
+So for example, is there some resource that can tell me how much hull/HP a battlefly will have by default?
+Or the default shield HP & its regeneration per second?
+Or does that resouce not exist yet because those numbers/mods are currently just for example and can change a lot until Phase 2 is released?
+- For the Garden and Hyperdome in Phase 2, could I put my Battlefly in the Garden/Hyperdome and essentially just shut my computer off and let the collecting/battling happen automatically?
+Or do I have to be present and engaging with the game?
+(From my knowledge, Hyperdome battles will be auto-fight and the user would just watch)
+- Is there an ETA on when Racer will be available on Mobile?

 ## Time horizens and expectations
 - Selling during or just after Arbitrum Odyssey focusing on Treasure and Battlefly
 - Upon further research, game seems to have potential and may be fun.
 Will make sure to keep a few battleflies left to continue playing the game